wp-plugins/contact-form-7-group-mail/readme.txt

 == Frequently Asked Questions ==

-= Is it possible to use a different configuration for each form? =
+= Is it possible to use different configurations for each form? =

-Yes.
+Not yet.
+It will be available on 1.1 version.

 = Can I send the messages to a group that I create? =